 You might assume that once the closing bell rings, stock market trading is done for the day.
 In reality, after-market trading can continue on into the late afternoon and evening.
 Sometimes it’s actually fairly heavy.
-Of course, not every brokerage allows for after-market or after-hours trades, though.
-But if yours does, it’s important to understand the rules, pros and cons before venturing in.
+Of course, not every brokerage allows for after-market or after-hours trades, but if yours does, it’s important to understand the rules, pros and cons before venturing in.
 A financial advisor can help you get into the after-market trading game if you aren’t sure where to start.

 What Is After-Market Trading?

 With most stock exchanges, including the Nasdaq and the New York Stock Exchange, the regular stock trading session stretches from 9:30 a.m. to 4 p.m.
 As its name indicates, after-market trading begins once the markets are officially closed for the day.
 In the U.S., this trade window usually lasts from 4 p.m. to around 8 p.m.
-For early risers, there’s also pre-market trading hours that being before 9:30 a.m.
+For early risers, there’s also pre-market trading hours that begin before 9:30 a.m.

 After-market trades are completed through electronic communication networks, or ECNs.
 These frameworks make it possible for buyers and sellers to connect without the aid of a traditional stock exchange.
 Both individual and institutional investors can gain access to an ECN.